HOPE/HOSBO

-HOPE (Hochleistungs-Penetrator = High Performance Penetrator) and HOSBO (Hochleistungs-spreng-bombe = High Performance Explosive Bomb) are a family of precision-guided munitions, currently under development by Diehl Defence for the German Luftwaffe.
+The HOPE (Hochleistungs-Penetrator = High Performance Penetrator) and HOSBO (Hochleistungs-spreng-bombe = High Performance Explosive Bomb) are a family of precision-guided munitions, currently under development by Diehl Defence for the German Luftwaffe.
 Diehl BGT was expected to reach production readiness in 2010, although neither the weapon nor the integration has been ordered so far.

 German officials have announced that HOPE has greater penetration capability than a USAF GBU-28 munition.

-A first test flight with HOPE, carried by a Tornado of the German Air Force, took place on 09-04-2008 in Manching, Germany.
+A first test flight with HOPE, carried by a Tornado of the German Air Force, took place on 9 April 2008 in Manching, Germany.

 A further successful test of the HOPE munition was carried out at the Swedish test range at Vidsel on 14 September 2008.

 HOPE

 HOPE is a glide bomb with high maneuverability, developed particularly to engage hardened targets, such as tunnels or subterranean bunkers, but also moving targets.
 HOPE has a range of more than 160 km and an internal GPS/INS and electro-optical guidance.